rachaelfinch/rachaelfinch.GitHub.io/NBA 2022-2023 Season.md

 ## NBA 2022-2023 Season Stats

-**Project description:** Have you ever had a conversation with someone about basketball who is a devoted fan?
-I am always surrounded by sports fanatics so I took this opportunity to understand the NBA in more depth.
+**Project description:** Have you ever had a conversation with someone who is a die hard sports fan?
+I am talking about that type of person whose seasons revolves around baseball, basketball, football, and hockey not spring, summer, fall, and winter.
+I am always surrounded by sports fanatics so I took this opportunity to understand the NBA more in depth and provide some data driven insights.

 ### The Data